kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

       print(f'Total Revenue: ${total_revenue}')
 ```

 The other perk of using the `Script` task is that we can easily use expressions to make our code more dynamic.
 In the next example, we've made the dataset URL an input and used an expression to add it to our code at execution.
-This means we can change the dataset every time we execute our workflow, making our workflow more dynamic.
+This means we can change the dataset every time we execute our workflow, making our workflow dynamic.

 ```yaml
 id: example